 When you have a large toolbar containing many groups of items, use a vertical divider to further separate the groups visually.

 The PatternFly toolbar is designed to be very flexible and allow a variety of combinations of items and groups as outlined above.
-The following are some guidelines that should be followed in laying out your toolbar.
+When laying out your toolbar, be sure to:

-- When used, bulk selection should be the left-most element.
+- Align bulk selection as the left-most element, if used.

 The basic toolbar is sufficient for most cases.
 The example above shows the toolbar with default spacing.
 It includes the following elements: